amishtr/amishtr/README.md

 Hi there, I'm Amish Trivedi 👋

+I am working as an Operations and Application Analyst.
 I have worked as an Oracle Engineer at LDMS.
 In past, I have also worked as a Software Engineer at [Sony](https://www.sony.com/en/).
 Furthermore, I mainly work on the Oracle database and Oracle EBS applications.
 The technologies I currently use are PL/SQL, SQL, Oracle-SQL Server databases, HTML, CSS, and PHP.

 ## Skills